MU Extension's Centennial

 For 100 years, MU Extension has engaged Missourians in relevant programs based on University of Missouri research.
 The year 2014 marks the centennial of the Smith-Lever Act, which formalized the Cooperative Agricultural Extension Service, a national network whose purpose is to extend university-based knowledge beyond the campus.

-Missouri State Fair Farm Family
+Dade County 2014 State Fair Farm Family

 Front row (from left to right): Carla, Mason and Jarrod Hayes at the Missouri State Fair.
 Back row (from left to right): Dr. Jack Magruder, Chair, Missouri State Fair Commission; Dr. Marc Linit, Senior Associate Dean, Research and Extension, University of Missouri; Barbara Hayden, Missouri State Fair Commission; Richard Fordyce, Director, Missouri Department of Agriculture; Blake Hurst, President, Missouri Farm Bureau; Ted Sheppard, Missouri State Fair Commission.